Home > Digital technologies > Metavers, what uses in business?

 At the moment, when you want to train people on very expensive machine tools or robots, you can only do it with one person at a time, because of the price of the machines.
 With metavers, you can train as many people as there are helmets available.

 These simulations are already used in the industrial sector and in high-risk environments such as the nuclear and chemical industries.
-A person could pilot an industrial robot or a crane, or drive a train to its destination without having to leave their armchair.
+A person could pilot an industrial robot or a crane, or drive a train to its destination without leaving their armchair.
 Of course, these simulations already exist, but the metaverse adds an extra dimension because it abolishes borders.
 What's more, all the exchanges and what we do in the metaverse are recorded and logged for future use, which is very useful for skills management.

 - architecture